kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 ...
    // Shareable marks whether the device is shareable.
    //
-   // A device with shareable="true" can be allocated more than once.
+   // A device with shareable="true" can be allocated more than once,
+   // and its capacity is shared, regardless of whether the CapacitySharingPolicy is defined or not.
    //
    // +optional
    // +featureGate=DRAConsumableCapacity